 2. I know there are some areas of theatre that would be near impossible to properly adjudicate, ie. Stage Manager.

-However, the overall performance of members of the ensemble is an area that certainly could be adjudicated as part of the Tony nomination process.
+However, the overall performance of members in the ensemble is an area that certainly could be adjudicated as part of the Tony nomination process.
 From the performance of various roles, conciseness of choreography and harmonization, there is a lot to consider.
-What only proves the need to for this award further is that there isn't an argument against it.

 With all due respect to talent in the lead and featured roles, a quality performance from the ensemble is, in many cases, just as important.
 They are the bullets in Hamilton, Ozians in Wicked and the groundhog in Groundhog Day.
 These people play more roles in more performances for less money.
 And for far too many of them, this might be the only time they perform on these stages.